 Disinfectants like bleach are another popular type of cleaning agent used often and on a regular basis.
 Bleach is considered an oxidizing agent type of solution.
 Through the chemical process of oxidizing, this cleaning agent is great for whitening laundry and linens.
 But this oxidizing process is also what makes it capable of killing bacteria and pathogens that can be unhealthy.

 Ammonia is another great cleaning agent.
 It can be added to soaps to help break down dirt and grime.
 But ammonia is a fantastic cleaning agent to encourage a streak-free cleaning like in your window cleaning.
-Use ammonia when you want to remove grease and still have a great shine as well– for example on your stove or microwave areas.
+Use ammonia when you want to remove grease and still have a great shine as well, for example, on your stove or microwave.

 All-purpose cleaning agents offer a combination of some of the cleaning and sanitizing solutions listed above.
 Many of these solutions are concentrated and can be diluted with water.
 Some can be used right from the bottle and are gentle enough to use on a variety of surfaces from countertops, to mirrors, and to porcelain.
 When it comes to all-purpose solutions, make sure to review the types of cleaning agents you need with the solutions in the bottle to ensure you will achieve the type of cleaning you’re looking for.

 Choosing the Right Cleaning Agent